- Developers

 - The DevOps team lead.

-Software architects need to collaborate with infrastructure, cloud architects, and information security specialists, too.
+Software architects must also collaborate with infrastructure, cloud architects, and information security specialists.

 Software design document contents